 - While they did control for some lifestyle and health factors, they couldn’t control for all of them.
-They admit in their article that it is possible that the women eating low-fat dairy were those with worse infertility diagnoses and as such, their doctors might have told them to start eating a low fat diet (which was totally the health rage in the 1990s).
+They admit in their article that it is possible that the women eating low-fat dairy were those with worse health or infertility diagnoses and as such, their doctors might have told them to start eating a low fat diet (which was totally the health rage in the 1990s).
 Thus, it might have been their prognosis, and not their diet which was really linked to the increased infertility.

 - In the 1990s low-fat foods were spiked with crazy amounts of sugar.
 They still are today, but at least you can find unsweetened options (sometimes).
 Given that the results were even more pronounced for those eating large amounts of low fat sherbert and frozen yogurt, it seems possible that the high sugar content is what was really driving the outcomes.
-The link between sugar, insulin spikes, and reduced infertility is well established.
+The link between sugar, insulin spikes, and reduced fertility is well established.
 Again, It All Starts with the Egg has a great literature review on all the related scientific studies.

 I’m not saying the researchers did a bad job- I actually think their study is relatively tight for a non-experimental design.
-The problem is that everyone and their mother read some press release when it was published in 2007 and concluded that hands-down whole fat dairy is good for fertility.
+The problem is that everyone and their mother read some press release when it was published in 2007, and repeated republishing since, and concluded that hands-down whole fat dairy is good for fertility.
 There is so little real research on human subjects with regard to fertility diets, that people grabbed this immediately and stuck it in their “fertility superfood” lists.
 When I read this study I think, “Women who are not ovulating need to increase their nourishment.
 One way to do this is to eat large quantities of high fat dairy.”
 I also think, “Huh, those low-fat, high-sugar dairy foods are always a problem!”
 I don’t think, “We all need to chug 4 glasses of whole milk each day to increase our fertility.”

 “But,” you say, “How do I know if I have a lactose or casein sensitivity or allergy?”